-Moreno High School

-requirements.
+The Comprehensive School Site Safety Plan was developed for Moreno High in collaboration with Beverly Hills High School's safety plan, which include local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, and dress code policy.
-The school's most current site safety plan was reviewed and updated in March 2016, and shared with school staff in Fall 2016.
+The school's most current site safety plan was reviewed and updated in March 2017, and shared with school staff in Fall 2017.